Declaring a Major or Minor

 Students have the option of declaring a minor.
 Minors are listed on a student's transcript but do not appear on the diploma.
 A student may choose to minor in a maximum of two fields provided she fulfills the minor requirements in both areas.
 All minor requirements must be unduplicated either between the minors or between the major(s) and the minor(s).

-To declare a minor, students must complete and submit a Declaration of Minor form, available online, no later than November 1 of their senior year.
+To declare a minor, students must complete and submit a Declaration of Minor form, available online, before the due date of their graduation application.
+Declaration of Minor forms will not be accepted after the graduation application is due.
 Minor requirements are listed under the appropriate department.
 The minor advisor must be from the minor department.

 Students may view information regarding their minor in myMILLS via the Mills Resource Portal.